Kushagra-234/Collpoll2/readme.md

-Readme
+ # Readme

 # should have java installed in your system
-(less version than 17 of java can show error)
+( preferrably 17 ,less version than 17 of java can show error)

-#install maven in your system
+# install maven in your system

+steps-

-clone repo
+ # clone repo

-steps
+steps fot runnng app
 1-./mvnw package
 2-./mvnw spring-boot:run -Dspring-boot.run.profiles=mysql
 3-java -jar target/*.jar